andydlindsay/lectures/w07d02/README.md

 console.log(newObj); // { name: 'Bob', age: 27 }
 ```

-- The spread operator makes a shallow copy only (the reference to child objects/arrays is copied instead of copying the object/array)
+- The spread operator makes a shallow copy only (the reference to child objects/arrays is copied instead of duplicating the object/array)

 ```js
 const objOne = {